 Multi-factor authentication adds an extra layer of security on top of a username and password.
 In this kind of multi-factor authentication, a service sends someone a text message with a unique code which they can use to access the service.
 The code is unique to that person and device.
 It’s single-use and expires after a short period of time.
 When installing a mobile banking app, for example, a customer receives a code that they enter to complete the setup.

 IF thinks this is a useful pattern because it adds another layer of security to someone’s account.
 It does increase friction, though.
 Someone has to have their phone nearby and wait for a text message.
 It also relies on infrastructure (SS7) that has many known vulnerabilities.
 Therefore, it is worth adding options for multi-factor authentication patterns that suit different contexts, including multi-factor authentication using a code generator.

-- It makes it more difficult for an unauthorized person to access user’s data or devices
+- Makes it more difficult for an unauthorised person to access user’s data or devices.

-- If one security factor is compromised or broken, the attacker still has at least one more barrier to breach
+- If one security factor is compromised, the attacker has another barrier to get through.

-- It relies on infrastructure (SS7) with many known vulnerabilities
+- Relies on infrastructure (SS7) with many known vulnerabilities.

 Was this pattern useful?